 As a complement to this promotion and as a way to give continuity to the positioning campaigns, the transition to “365 flavors in Yucatan” will be made with the hashtag #YucatánEsSabor, as a way to boost regional consumption, seasonal and what is organic, in which the recipes, ingredients and gastronomic experiences that Yucatan offers to its visitors will be highlighted, having as its starting date June 18, World Day of Sustainable Gastronomy.

 A nice video to Watch about Yucatan Gastronomy

-Yucatecan food is made up of many flavors and varieties, like sour.
+Yucatecan gastronomy has many flavors and varieties, like sour.
 Netflix recently showcased the vast knowledge and flavors of Yucatecan food in an episode dedicated to all things sour.
-Samin Nosrat, author of “Salt Fat Acid Heat: Mastering the Elements of Good Cooking” visited Yucatán as part of a documentary series based on her book.
+Samin Nosrat, author of “Salt Fat Acid Heat.
+Mastering the Elements of Good Cooking” visited Yucatán as part of a documentary series based on her book.